Email list cleaning: The good, the bad and the ugly about email scrubbing

 Once the check is finished, the tool exports a clean list that is ready to use.

-The easiest way to find out if there’s still hope for inactive subscribers to become customers, is to ask them directly.
-A win-back campaign (also reconfirmation campaign) is—as the name implies—meant to win back “dead” subscribers.
+The easiest way to find out if there’s still hope for inactive subscribers to become customers is to ask them directly.
+A win-back campaign (also reconfirmation or re-engagement campaign) is—as the name implies—meant to win back “dead” subscribers.

 Berlin-based period and ovulation tracker Clue does a great job with their win-back campaign (extra kudos for the diversity in their header images).